 Late Night with the Devil explores exploitation, the price of success and the lengths to which we might go to achieve our heart's desires.
 Jack Delroy's moral ambiguity and willingness to exploit those around him for ratings suggests that the real horror lies not just in the supernatural.

 The film deliberately blurs the line between trickery and truth, presenting hoaxes and sceptics alongside seemingly genuine supernatural events.
 It flirts with the idea that you can't always believe what you see - but also hints that maybe you should, yet it never quite takes a firm stance.
-On the other hand, it's designed purely for entertainment and not for posing philosophical questions, isn't it?
+On the other hand, it's designed purely for entertainment and not for posing philosophical questions.
 Or is it?

 A Man on The Brink